SHMModbus/SHM_Modbus/docs/index.md

 In addition, a start script is included, which also provides a guided mode.

 ## Install
-The application is available as flatpak and published on flathub as ```network.koesling.dump-shm```.
+The application is available as flatpak and published on flathub as ```network.koesling.shm-modbus```.

 The installation can be done with the following command:
 ```